Wu Kai-yu: The Flash

 Wu serves as a writer on the DC Comics produced CW series The Flash.
 Her first contribution to the series was co-writing, with co-creator Geoff Johns, the first season episode "Going Rogue", which introduces the supervillain Captain Cold/Leonard Snart (Wentworth Miller).
-She and Johns co-wrote the season's 10th installment, "Revenge of the Rogues", which saw the introduction of infamous rogue Heatwave, who teams up with Captain Cold and challenges The Flash to a battle of fire and ice in an attempt to kill him and make him reveal himself to the world that he's real.
+She and Johns co-wrote the season's 10th installment, "Revenge of the Rogues", which saw the introduction of infamous rogue Heat Wave, who teams up with Captain Cold and challenges The Flash to a battle of fire and ice in an attempt to kill him and make him reveal himself to the world that he is real.
 She co-contributed, with Brooke Eikmeier, the teleplay for the sixteenth episode, "Rogue Time", with a story by story editor Grainne Godfree.
 She and Godfree re-teamed to co-pen the 18th installment "All Star Team Up"; which saw a crossover with sister-series Arrow; and then the 21st installment, "Grodd Lives".

 In January 2015, Wu began writing, along with executive producer Andrew Kreisberg and Lauren Certo, the prequel comic book series The Flash: Season Zero.

 Wu was promoted to executive story editor with the commencement of season two.
 She first co-wrote the fourth episode, along with new staff writer Joe Peracchio, "The Fury of Firestorm".
 It introduced the new half of the titular hero, Jax Jackson, and the first ever live action appearance by King Shark.